-I am not a landlord, stop 🔘 forcing landlords into selling
+I am not a landlord, stop forcing landlords into selling

 We suffered living in an AUD with extremely contaminated well water, black mold, leaking roof, plumbing, no heat and a non functional stove for nearly 20 while saving for and trying to buy a home because we could not find another rental.
 I cared for my mil there as she died.
 We did not know how bad the water was until the landlady died and it was put up for sale.
 Though there was visable dirt and debri in the water we were told it was safe and that Weeks thought it was because the filter changes monthly.
 There is NO help anywhere for tenants and we tried finding help.
 When the property was sold we learned the well tested 98 fecal coliforms and 137 total coliforms!
 Plus black mold!
 It made is very ill over the years and seven months since we moved, we are still ill and trying to recover.
 It's criminal negligence we are told but there was no one in county who cared.
 Many just act like tenants are scum - and zi can call the same departments now, as a homeowner, and be treated better.
 We managed to buy our own home that we can keep up and keep safe.
 The septic and water on the old rental were not up to standards / water ran off from the garage into a well head in the actual garage floor, carrying chemicals into the water also, including weed killer, gasoline/oil residue (MTBE), etc. It was inspected and passed in 1987!
 We also had three fires in the walls due to bad electrical wiring.
-No one should have to live like that's directly contributing to this situation,
+No one should have to live like that!
+But we see these stories often and tenants are afraid of retaliation if they need something repaired, It is a very tight housing market that's directly contributing to this situation,